syncfusion-content/flutter-docs/Flutter/radial-gauge/how-to.md

 3. Add the copied code snippet and save the process as shown in the demo.

-Small demo for adding dependencies:
+Small demo for adding Code Snippet in Code Editor:

 -> need to add demo